What42Pizza/LooF/Documentation/Statements.md

 ## Error Handling

 - **try Function, ErrorTypesToCatch (table {string, ...})**
   - Pushes the instruction pointer and file name to the IP stack and jumps execution to Function.
-When any error occurs with at least one tag that is in ErrorTypesToCatch, execution is taken back to the statement after this, and a table containing details and return values is pushed to the general stack
+When any error occurs with at least one tag that is in ErrorTypesToCatch (or if ErrorTypesToCatch starts with "all"), execution is taken back to the statement after this, and a table containing details and return values is pushed to the general stack
 - **try Function, ErrorTypesToCatch (table {string, ...}), Arg1, Arg2, ...**
   - Pushes the instruction pointer and file name to the IP stack, jumps execution to Function, and pushes all remaining arguments (except ErrorTypesToCatch) to the general stack in a single table.
-When any error occurs with at least one tag that is in ErrorTypesToCatch, execution is taken back to the statement after this, and a table containing details and return values is pushed to the general stack
+When any error occurs with at least one tag that is in ErrorTypesToCatch (or if ErrorTypesToCatch starts with "all"), execution is taken back to the statement after this, and a table containing details and return values is pushed to the general stack

 **Note:** Value pushed to the stack by 'try' statements: